amarula/chatgpt-code-review-gerrit-plugin/README.md

 #### Secure Configuration

-It is highly recommended to store sensitive information such as `aiToken` in the `secure.config` file.
-Please edit the file at $gerrit_site/etc/`secure.config` and include the following details:
+It is highly recommended to store sensitive information such as `openAiToken` and `geminiToken` in the `secure.config` file.
+Please edit the file at $gerrit_site/etc/`secure.config` and include the following details (omit entries you do not use):

 ```
 [plugin "chatgpt-code-review-gerrit-plugin"]
+    openAiToken = {openAiToken}
-    aiToken = {aiToken}
+    geminiToken = {geminiToken}
 ```

+Legacy configurations that still rely on the `aiToken` entry continue to work, but new setups are encouraged to migrate to the provider-specific tokens above.

 If you wish to encrypt the information within the `secure.config` file, you can refer
 to: https://gerrit.googlesource.com/plugins/secure-config